hl2guide/All-in-One-Customized-Adblock-List/README.md

 ## Important News 📰

-***(as of Feb 21, 2020)
+***(as of Feb 28, 2020)

 2.9 is now stable, please delete the old beta link in your adblocker and import this new link:
 <https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/aio.txt>

 This is the final change for this link going forward, sorry for the hassle.

-I've recently noticed poor performance in Firefox for youtube.com (if you use this list).
-In this case I'd suggest the fix of using a Chromium-based browser like Vivialdi, Opera, Edge etc.
+I've recently noticed poor performance in Firefox for youtube.com (if you use this list or even not).

+For this I'd suggest the fix of using a Chromium-based browser like Vivialdi, Opera, Edge, Min etc.

-## Features
+## Features 📘

 - Very comprehensive and includes around 120 custom-picked adblocking filter lists
 - Tested in Nano Adblocker for Firefox, Edge Chromium and Vivaldi; it should work just